RhenaudTheLukark/Archipelago/worlds/pokemon_frlg/docs/setup_en.md

 ## Generating and Patching

 1. Open `ArchipelagoLauncher.exe` and select "Generate Template Options" to create a default YAML.
+2. Modify the default YAML and place it into the `Players` folder
-2. Launch `ArchipelagoGenerate.exe`.
+3. Launch `ArchipelagoGenerate.exe`.
 This will generate an output file for you.
 Your patch file will have one of the following file extensions:
    * `.apfirered`
    * `.apleafgreen`
-3. Open `ArchipelagoLauncher.exe`
+4. Open `ArchipelagoLauncher.exe`
-4. Select "Open Patch" on the left side and select your patch file.
+5. Select "Open Patch" on the left side and select your patch file.
-5. If this is your first time patching, you will be prompted to locate your vanilla ROM.
+6. If this is your first time patching, you will be prompted to locate your vanilla ROM.
-6. A patched `.gba` file will be created in the same place as the patch file.
+7. A patched `.gba` file will be created in the same place as the patch file.
-7. On your first time opening a patch with BizHawk Client, you will also be asked to locate `EmuHawk.exe` in your BizHawk install.
+8. On your first time opening a patch with BizHawk Client, you will also be asked to locate `EmuHawk.exe` in your BizHawk install.

 If you're playing a single-player seed and you don't care about autotracking or hints, you can stop here, close the